John Tamihere's policies facing criticism from across the political spectrum

 Not surprisingly, the former Labour MP and talkback host has hit back at his critics as he seeks to convince voters to give him a shot at running the Super City and managing a $7 billion annual budget.

-In the past few weeks, Tamihere has announced controversial policies to turn the Auckland Harbour Bridge into a double-decker structure with 18 lanes and a freeze on rates for three years.
+In the past few weeks, Tamihere has announced controversial policies to turn the Auckland Harbour Bridge into a double-decker structure with rail, cycle, walkways and 10 lanes for cars, as well as a freeze on rates for three years.
 These come on top of plans to sell the ports business but keep the land, and privatise 49 per cent of Watercare.

 Goff called the bridge policy "fantasy stuff" and rubbished Tamihere's finance plan as "incoherent and lacking in basic financial understanding", a view shared by deputy finance committee chair and National Party stalwart Desley Simpson.